symfony/symfony-docs/reference/events.rst

 This event is dispatched after the response has been sent (after the execution of the :method:`Symfony\\Component\\HttpKernel\\HttpKernel::handle` method).
-It's useful to perform slow or complex tasks that don't need to be completed to send the response (e.g. sending emails).
+It is useful to perform slow or complex tasks that don't need to be completed to send the response (e.g. sending emails).

 .. seealso::